oracle/node-oracledb/doc/src/api_manual/oracledb.rst

             .. versionadded:: 5.4

-            This attribute was added to support IAM token-based authentication.
-In this release the attribute must be an Object.
+                The ``accessToken`` property was added to support IAM token-based authentication.For IAM token-based authentiation, this property must be an Object.
 For node-oracledb Thick mode, Oracle Client libraries 19.14 (or later), or 21.5 (or later) must be used for IAM token-based authentication.

+            .. versionchanged:: 5.5

-            The ``accessToken`` attribute was extended to allow OAuth 2.0 token-based authentication in node-oracledb 5.5.
-For OAuth 2.0, the attribute should be a string, or a callback.
+                The ``accessToken`` property was extended to allow OAuth 2.0 token-based authentication in node-oracledb 5.5.
+For OAuth 2.0, the property should be a string, or a callback.
 For node-oracledb Thick mode, Oracle Client libraries 19.15 (or later), or 21.7 (or later) must be used.
 The callback usage supports both OAuth 2.0 and IAM token-based authentication.
         * - ``accessTokenCallback``
           - Object
           - NA